 A printer gives a group of candidates a \$750 discount when printing their election material.
-Since the discount is equal to or above the \$500 gift threshold, the return within 7 business days.
+Since the discount is equal to or above the \$500 gift threshold, the group's agent must lodge a return disclosing the gift within 7 business days.